Winner960111/Woocommerce/README.md

 improve logging to include reasons

-max of completed, pending, failed, and refunded orders: delete oldest, check every 24 hours, purpose is to keep the database maintainable
+max of completed, pending, failed, and refunded orders: delete oldest, check every 24 hours, purpose is to keep the database maintainable - purge downloaded reports?

 notifications on status change - hourly - report download link

 pending projects backlog for 48 hours if speedy unresponsive or 1 or 2 codes

+download reports to server?

 ### Installation and Usage